 \textbf{Related Work.} In cooperative game theory, the studied set functions are known as transferable utility (TU) games, and $k$-additive TU-games, if $k$ is the maximum order \cite{Grabisch.2016}.
 Extensions of the SV to interactions were proposed with SII \cite{Grabisch.1999}, FSI \cite{Tsai.2022} among others \cite{Marichal.1999,Sundararajan.2020}.
 Recent work was largely motivated by the lack of efficiency of SII, which was recently resolved by the SII-based aggregation $k$-SII \cite{Bord.2023} that extends on (pairwise) Shapley interactions \cite{Lundberg.2020}.
 The dualism between semivalues, such as the SV or Banzhaf value \cite{Banzhaf.1964}, and optimal WLS approximations is well known \cite{Ruiz.1998}.
 For interactions, these results extend to Banzhaf interactions \cite{Grabisch.1999,Grabisch.2000}.
 FSI provides a novel index, which directly yields this dualism for Shapley interactions.
 However, FSI differs from SII and $k$-SII, and the classical representation, as well as the link between orders remains mostly unknown \cite{Tsai.2022}.
-Lastly, our approach can be viewed as a decomposition of the \emph{Shapley residuals} \cite{Kumar.2021}.
+Lastly, our approach is linked to the \emph{Shapley residuals} \cite{Kumar.2021}.

-Approximations of Shapley interactions, were introduced for particular interaction indices by \citet{Sundararajan.2020,Tsai.2022} and arbitrary cardinal interaction indices \cite{Fujimoto.2006} by \citet{Fumagalli.2023,Kolpaczki.2024}.
-They directly extend on methods for the SV \cite{Castro.2009,Covert.2021,Kolpaczki.2023}.
+Approximations of Shapley interactions, were introduced for particular interaction indices by \citet{Sundararajan.2020,Tsai.2022} and arbitrary cardinal interaction indices \cite{Fujimoto.2006} by \citet{Fumagalli.2023,Kolpaczki.2024b}.
+They directly extend on methods for the SV \cite{Castro.2009,Covert.2021,Kolpaczki.2024a}.
 KernelSHAP \cite{Lundberg.2017} was introduced for the SV and extended to FSI \cite{Tsai.2022}.
 Including SII in KernelSHAP also improved approximations of the SV \cite{Pelegrina.2023}.
 Above approximations do not make any assumption about the game and were used for model-agnostic interpretability.
 For tree-based models, it was shown that SII can be computed much more efficiently \cite{Muschalik.2024,Zern.2023}, which extends TreeSHAP \cite{Lundberg.2020,Yu.2022} to SII.

 Apart from cooperative game theory, interactions were also studied in statistics with functional decomposition \cite{Hooker.2004,Hooker.2007,Lengerich.2020}, where some are linked to game theory \cite{Herbinger.2023,Herren.2022,Hiabu.2023}.
 In ML, model-specific variants for deep learning architectures were proposed \cite{Deng.2024,Harris.2022,Janizek.2021,Tsang.2018,Tsang.2020b,Zhang.2021}, as well as model-agnostic methods \cite{Tsang.2020} without axiomatic structures.